Farmington Department of Public Works urges residents to “Shake their mailboxes”

 Damage can often be prevented by proper routine maintenance – taking time to tighten screws and secure mailboxes to posts early in the year can reduce winter headaches in the future.
 If the mailbox moves when shaken, it probably won't withstand standard snow-removal operations and should be repaired or replaced before winter.

-Although Farmington has a policy regarding replacement of mailboxes that have clearly been hit by a snowplow, DPS will not be responsibile for mailbox damage caused by standard snow-removal operations.
+Although Farmington has a policy regarding replacement of mailboxes that have clearly been hit by a snowplow, DPW will not be responsible for mailbox damage caused by standard snow-removal operations.
 If a mailbox is damaged by City snow removal equipment, the standard replacement mailbox is similar to the pictured mailbox.
 A temporary mailbox will be provided until the replacement mailbox can be installed in the spring.

 Mailboxes are one of the only objects allowed by law to be placed in the road right of way.
 The location and construction of mailboxes must conform to the rules and regulations of the U.S. Postal Service and standards established by the American Association of State Highway and Transportation Officials (AASHTO).